RedWirePlatinumTwo/RedWiresMinecraftMod/README.md

 2. Cooked Cactus (Green Dye is instead crafted like every other dye)

 # Shitpost stuff
--Baguette (haha funny long bread, combinable with 2 breads and heals twice as much, as you'd probably expect) -Uno Reverse Card (Like the thorns enchantment, but funni.
+1. Baguette (haha funny long bread, combinable with 2 breads and heals twice as much, as you'd probably expect)
+2. Uno Reverse Card (Like the thorns enchantment, but funni.
 Unobtainable in survival cause this would be way too OP.
 Gives you Regen II and Saturation for 3 seconds everytime you get hit just to attempt fully healing yourself when attacked.
 Not recommended to use against creepers.)
--gamerule doFunnyVineBoom (plays the vine boom sound effect when damaged.)
+3. gamerule doFunnyVineBoom (plays the vine boom sound effect when damaged.)
--gamerule doKillCreepers (I hate creepers, so I made this so a creeper instantly dies once they target you.
+4. gamerule doKillCreepers (I hate creepers, so I made this so a creeper instantly dies once they target you.
 If you find this OP, simply don't enable it lol)

 # Items + Blocks
 1. Wither Spawn Egg